Niscemi

-Niscemi is a little town and comune in the province of Caltanissetta, Sicily, Italy.
-It has a population of 27,558.
-It is located not far from Gela and Caltagirone and 90 km from Catania.
+Niscemi is a small city and comune in the free municipal consortium of Caltanissetta (libero consorzio comunale di Caltanissetta), Sicily, Italy.
+It has a population of 24,535 inhabitants.

+The municipality is located in the Gela plain area and constitutes its north-eastern part in contact with the territory of Caltagirone.
+It is 90 km from Catania.

 Etymology

 The name Niscemi is derived from the Arabic word نَشَم neshem or its singular form نَشَمَة neshemeh, this being the name of a particular type of tree.